stealth/crash/README.md

 The crash auth protocol incorporates the server host key when signing authentication requests.
 This way its not strictly necessary to check server host keys as you know it from SSH password authentication.
-Two things have to be considered if host-key checks are supressed with `-K none ` though:
+Two things have to be considered if host-key checks are suppressed with `-K none ` though:

-* The username will potentially leak to a MiM server
+* The user-name will potentially leak to a MiM server

 This is not an issue if you use a system user-name such as `root`.